lukevandekieft/react-tamagotchi/README.md

 * _Sass in React would be awesome.
 Is that attainable today?_
 * _My partner and I initially focused on functionality over style.
 Now that the basics are complete there are a number of refactors I could make (delete repetitive functions by making one dynamic one, turn one-off buttons into a dynamic component, etc.)._

+## Bugs and Issues

+* _RouteButtons currently fire the optional props.onResetGame function whenever they're clicked.
+This causes no discernable errors but clogs up the console log.
+Should I pass a dummy function or is there a better way to fix this?

 ## Technologies Used

 * _React Library_